-Learn how single sign-on is supported in Genesys Engage cloud.
+Learn how single sign-on is supported in Genesys Multicloud CX.

-Most Genesys Engage cloud applications use single sign-on (SSO) to allow a logged-in user to navigate across supported applications without prompting for credentials again.
-Genesys Engage cloud can also be configured to use SAML 2.0 for integrations with third-party identity providers (IdP) such as Okta or Google.
-There are many advantages to enabling SSO in Genesys Engage cloud—for example:
+Most Genesys Multicloud CX applications use single sign-on (SSO) to allow a logged-in user to navigate across supported applications without prompting for credentials again.
+Genesys Multicloud CX can also be configured to use SAML 2.0 for integrations with third-party identity providers (IdP) such as Okta or Google.
+There are many advantages to enabling SSO in Genesys Multicloud CX—for example:

 - Users need to remember only one password.

 - User credentials are managed by a third-party identity provider.

 - Users must have multi-factor authentication by a third-party identity provider for additional security.

 - Users only need to log in once to gain access to Genesys Multicloud CX applications that have SSO enabled and non-Genesys applications that use the same identity provider.

 Genesys Multicloud CX supports IdP-initiated login using the SAML Single Sign-on integration.
 With this type of login, you can set up your own portal with links to Genesys Multicloud CX applications.
 When a user is logged in to your IdP, they can click a link in the portal and directly log in to the Genesys application.

 Set up this functionality in your IdP by providing the URL of the target application as part of the redirect URL.
 For example, the redirect URL for Agent Desktop would be in this format: